Figure 21 Driving Tab that displays the Drive Screen

 provided those locos have been set with reverse direction on the consist tab.

-Locomotive Driving Mode
+Locomotive Driving Mode (All Loco Technologies)

 The Driving Mode button can be set to Switching or Main Line.
 In Switching mode it is possible to control the locomotive more precisely at low speed and the